sarahstrong314/MCR3U/2 - Introduction to Functions/7 - Introdution to Discrete Functions.md

 ### Arithmetic and Geometric Sequences

 A **sequence** is an infinite ordered list of numbers.
+A sequence is an example of a discrete function.

 In this course, we will be focussing on two categories of sequences: arithmetic and geometric sequences.

 An **arithmetic sequence** is a sequence in which each pair of consecutive terms have the same difference.
-This **common difference** is denoted by the constant d.
-The first term in an arithmetic sequence is denoted by the constant a.

-For example, the sequence 1, 3, 5, 7, 9, ... is an arithmetic sequence where a = 1 and d = 2.
+For example, the sequence 1, 3, 5, 7, 9, ... is an arithmetic sequence.
+The common difference is 2.

-A **geometric sequence** is a sequence in which each pair of consecutive terms have the ratio.
-The quotient of the **ratio** is denoted by the constant r.
-The first term in a geometric sequence is also denoted by the constant a.
+A **geometric sequence** is a sequence in which each pair of consecutive terms have the same ratio.

-For example, the sequence 1, 3, 9, 27, 81, ... is a geometric sequence where a = 1 and r = 3.
+For example, the sequence 1, 3, 9, 27, 81, ... is a geometric sequence.
+The ratio is 1:3, or simply 3.

 ### Discrete Functions and Finances

-TODO
+Savings accounts at banks have **interest rates**, which increases the amount you have in your account at regular intervals.
+The amount of money in account over time can be represented as a continuous function with time as the independent variable, or as a discrete function with the number of intervals as the independent variable.

+Interest rates also come up when loaning money.
+Often, services that offer a loan charge an interest rate.
+The more money you borrow, the more you have to pay back.

+There are two kinds of interest that we will be covering in this course: **simple interest** and **compound interest**.
+They represent different kinds of growth.